andurif/moodle-local_uca_mycourses/README.md

 1. Display the list of your course in a block according 2 views (a tree view or a list view).
 2. Display courses you chose to bookmark.
 3. Advanced bookmarks management (filing in folders, renaming, display or not in the block, updates in cases of deletion).
+4. Option to display or not finished courses.

 About us